Harshsaw2607/Url-Shortener/README.md

 3. Start the development server:
     ```bash
     npm start
-4. Open your browser and visit
+4. Open your browser and visit:
    ```arduino
    http://localhost:3002